Hachem-H/Iridis/docs/Memory Management.md

 ## Optimizing safe memory allocation

-I to introduce you the `comptime` keyword, which turns anything into a compile time statement (this includes `if`, `for` and`while`).
+I want to introduce you the `comptime` keyword, which turns anything into a compile time statement (this includes `if`, `for` and`while`).
 Basically, Iridis can compile into 3 different profiles;

 - Debug: "Compile with no optimizations and debug symbols"
 - Release: "Compile with optimizations and debug symbols"